tibs/mxTextTags/README.rst

   output can be taken as proof of working - so yeh for the stability of Python, since this code was written for Python 1.5, and my Mac is running 2.7).
-However, I've not tried to see if the output is still valid for current day mxTexTools yet (that's gone from v1.1.1 to v3.2) - I'll update this when I know.
+However, I've not tried to see if the output is still valid for current day mxTextTools yet (that's gone from v1.1.1 to v3.2) - I'll update this when I know.
 * Email addresses and links in the Metadata.html page have rotted - don't trust them!